vartikavr/Just-sell-it/README.md

 - After registration, a user needs to confirm the entered email id via a link provided in an email sent by us.
 - Along with login, a forgot password feature is also available for the users.
 - A user can browse through different categories of the products.
-- A user can search for a particular product, add a product, edit their uploaded products, or delete their uploaded products of a particular category.
+- A user can search for a particular product, add a product, edit or delete their uploaded products of a particular category.
 - A user can also add or remove items from their wishlist.
 - If interested in a particular product, the user can access the feature "contact the seller" and can connect with the seller through an email sent by us.
 - A user can also view their own profile.
 A user profile includes features like view or edit account details, change password, change security question/answer, view, edit or delete the products uploaded by them, and delete their account.